Fort Myers Senior High School: Andrew D. Gwynne Institute and growth

+Lee County High School

 The third high school in nine years opened its doors on October 20, 1921.
-The new building was made of yellow brick and was constructed at a cost of $224,500.
-It was located facing Thompson Street and bordered by Royal Palm, Anderson, and Fowler Streets.
+The new building was made of yellow brick and was constructed for $224,500.
+It faced Thompson Street bordered by Royal Palm, Anderson, and Fowler Streets.
 It was known as the Lee County High School and also referred to as Fort Myers High School.
 The students still affectionately called it “Gwynne High.”
-The community once again settled for nothing but the best and the school was acclaimed as one of the finest high school facilities in the state of Florida.
+The community once again settled for nothing but the best and the school was acclaimed as one of the finest high school facilities in Florida.
 This would not be a short stay, however, as the first two high schools had been.
 This location served as the high school, grades 10 through 12, for 29 years, from October 1921 until May 1950.

 Principal James L. Orr welcomed 160 students in 1921, which was a comfortable fit.
-By the time Principal Ray Tipton opened the school in the fall of 1949, 1,116 students squeezed into the severely overcrowded little school.
+When Principal Ray Tipton opened the school in the fall of 1949, 1,116 students squeezed into the severely overcrowded little school.
 It was once again time for a change.

-Serving as Principal at this site were: James L. Orr 1921-22, J. Colin English 1923-24, Miss Katherine Moore 1925-30, Howell Watkins 1931-32, Sidney Ellison 1933-35, Charles Whitnel 1936-37, Ellis Greene 1938-41, E.B.
+Serving as principal at this site were: James L. Orr 1921-22, J. Colin English 1923-24, Miss Katherine Moore 1925-30, Howell Watkins 1931-32, Sidney Ellison 1933-35, Charles Whitnel 1936-37, Ellis Greene 1938-41, E.B.
 Henderson 1942-45, and Ray Tipton 1946-50.

 In 1950 the building was sold and used as the Masonic Temple.
 In 1990 the building was torn down and in its place today stands the black-glassed Lee County Constitutional Complex.
-A part of the front wall of the school with Lee County High School inscribed on it stands in a small park in front as a reminder of the past.
+A part of the school's front wall with Lee County High School inscribed on it stands in front of a small park as a reminder of the past.